-DUBNER: States protect their lotteries because the lotteries bring in lots of money for the states.
-Some money goes to education, and other worthy-seeming causes.
+States protect their lotteries because the lotteries bring in lots of money for the states.
+Some money goes to education and other worthy-seeming causes.
 But even DiBenigno admits that’s not what motivates people to play.

 DIBENIGNO: I think people — Floridians in general — are players.
 They like the idea that the money they spend on the lottery, that a proportion of it and, in this case, a significant portion does go to fund education.
-But I’m the first to say that they don’t play the lottery by-and-large to help fund education in Florida.
+But I’m the first to say that they don’t play the lottery, by and large, to help fund education in Florida.
 People play the lottery to win.
-They like the prizes, they like the excitement, they like the fun, the possibility of winning — you know, sometimes $10, $20, $50 and sometimes many multi, multi millions of dollars.
+They like the prizes, they like the excitement, they like the fun, the possibility of winning — you know, sometimes $10, $20, $50, and sometimes many multi, multi-millions of dollars.
 I think the funding for education is ancillary.
-It’s an extra bonus that the public views the lottery as a different and unique and fun way to be able to fund at least some of things that our education system needs.
+It’s a bonus that the public views the lottery as a different and unique and fun way to be able to fund at least some of the things that our education system needs.

 Michael BARR: I haven’t really played the lottery.
 I think probably if I went back over my 45 years I may have bought a scratch ticket or two in my 20s.